Fast fashion sustainability issues we can no longer afford

 Sorry, but to me that sounds a lot like an addiction.
 And it’s indeed!

 As explained by psychologist Carolyn Mair in her book The Psychology of Fashion, shopping boosts the level of a “feel-good” hormone, i.e. dopamine, in your brain.
-As a result, you’re in a good mood for a while, until you want to buy more and more.
+That means you’re in a good mood for a while, until you want to buy more and more.

 Fast fashion can be detrimental not only for consumers’ mental health but also for textile labourers’.
-As reported here, several Indian garment workers committed suicide mostly because of job insecurity and low pay.
+For instance, several Indian garment workers committed suicide mostly because of job insecurity and low pay.

 What about our body?